aakarshrigaps/OnblickAutomationDocs/docs/writing-tests/module-wise/project-tests.md

 # Projects Documentation

 ## Overview
 This document provides detailed instructions for managing projects within the system.
-It covers adding, searching, updating, and deleting projects, as well as managing document uploads and requests for both client and vendor (1099) documents.
+It covers adding, searching, updating, and deleting projects, as well as managing document uploads and requests for both client and vendor/1099 documents.

 ---